aabbtree77/esp32-vpn/README.md

 ## Introduction

-[DOIT DEVIT V1 ESP32-WROOM-32](https://en.wikipedia.org/wiki/ESP32) is an inexpensive (15 euro) microcontroller board complete with Wi-Fi.
+[DOIT DEVIT V1 ESP32-WROOM-32](https://en.wikipedia.org/wiki/ESP32) is an inexpensive (15 euro) microcontroller board with Wi-Fi.
 How good is its Linux-free network stack?
 How does one connect such devices to the global internet?
 How does one send a message to a remote computer?

- A few major starting directions include:
+There are a lot of options with this Espressif MCU, but nothing too impressive to be honest:

 - ESP32-specific cloud called [ESP RainMaker](https://github.com/espressif/esp-rainmaker/issues/96).
 Vendor lock-in, still young/unclear stability, steep pricing.
+AWS-based, so it is 3rd party on top of another 3rd party.
+In the year 2023 one hardly wants yet another "customer service".
+I want a one-time payment board with global p2p-like connectivity.
+Please provide the board with an IP address, not a rental fee.

 - 3rd party MQTT brokers and ESP32 MQTT clients.
 [CloudMQTT](https://www.cloudmqtt.com/blog/cloudmqtt-cute-cat-free-plan-out-of-stock.html), [HiveMQ](https://community.hivemq.com/t/connection-fail-in-hivemq-cloud/579/4)...
 Vendor lock-in, phased-out plans, issues.

 - [Amazon API Gateway with Websockets](https://www.youtube.com/watch?v=z53MkVFOnIo).
 Vendor lock-in.
 Most likely one of the better services out there, but it is not free.

 - [Wireguard for ESP-IDF](https://github.com/trombik/esp_wireguard).
 Wireguard is a very solid FOSS VPN, but it needs a public static IP.
 The properties of this specific ESP32 client library remain unlear (Wi-Fi resilience?
 NAT punching?).
-The user base is too tiny to trust it, there is so much [low level magic](https://github.com/esphome/feature-requests/issues/1444) needed just to install/configure it.
+The user base is too tiny to trust it, there might be some [low level magic](https://github.com/esphome/feature-requests/issues/1444) needed to get it working.

 - Connecting an ESP32 device to a PC/Linux board over Wi-Fi that runs an MQTT broker within its LAN, thus delegating the problem of global connectivity effectively to the PC space.